AI Agents for Inventory Control: Human-LLM-OR Complementarity: Human-AI Complementarity

 \subsection{Theoretical Framework}

-\paragraph{Setup and notation.} Consider a decision-making task parameterized by a \emph{scenario} $z$, which encodes the task context and exogenous randomness (e.g., demand realizations and lead-time outcomes).
-For a given person $i$ and scenario $z$, let: \begin{itemize} \item $f_{H}^{(i)}(z)$: the performance of person $i$ acting alone on scenario $z$, \item $f_{AI}(z)$: the performance of the AI acting alone on scenario $z$,\footnote{ We interpret $f_{AI}(z)$ as a deterministic quantity that represents the expected AI performance on scenario $z$ (even though LLM outputs can be stochastic, its realization is not known ex-ante).} \item $f_{H+AI}^{(i)}(z)$: the performance of person $i$ collaborating with AI on scenario $z$. \end{itemize} We write $f_{H}(z) = \bE_i[f_{H}^{(i)}(z)]$ and $f_{H+AI}(z) = \bE_i[f_{H+AI}^{(i)}(z)]$ for the population averages over persons.
+\paragraph{Setup and notation.} Consider a decision-making task with a fixed realization of all random variables (demand, lead times, etc.).
+For a given person $i$, let: \begin{itemize} \item $y_{H}^{(i)}$: the performance of person $i$ acting alone, \item $y_{AI}$: the performance of the AI acting alone,\footnote{ We interpret $y_{AI}$ as a deterministic quantity representing expected AI performance (even though LLM outputs can be stochastic, its realization is not known ex-ante).} \item $y_{H+AI}^{(i)}$: the performance of person $i$ collaborating with AI. \end{itemize} We write $\bar{y}_{H} = \bE_i[y_{H}^{(i)}]$ and $\bar{y}_{H+AI} = \bE_i[y_{H+AI}^{(i)}]$ for the population averages over persons.

 \paragraph{Population-level complementarity.} Following \citet{hemmer2025complementarity}, the \emph{population-level complementarity effect} is defined as